Sleep Apnea Surgical Solutions

 Treatment Planning

-2-4 hoursPerformed under general anesthesia in a hospital.
-For maxillomandibular advancement (MMA), both jaws are moved forward to permanently enlarge the airway.
-Surgery typically takes 2-4 hours.
-Most patients stay 1-2 nights in the hospital.
+2-4 hoursYou are under general anesthesia in a hospital.
+For MMA, both jaws move forward to widen the airway.
+Surgery takes 2 to 4 hours.
+Most patients stay 1 to 2 nights.

 Frequently Asked Questions